How We Are Selected

 Identifying and Evaluating Candidates for Director

-The Nominating, Governance and Social Responsibility (“NGSR”) Committee uses a variety of methods for identifying and evaluating nominees for Director.
+The NGSR Committee uses a variety of methods for identifying and evaluating nominees for Director.
 The NGSR Committee, in consultation with the Chairman, regularly assesses the appropriate size of the Board and whether any vacancies on the Board are expected due to retirement or otherwise.
 If vacancies are anticipated, or otherwise arise, the NGSR Committee considers various potential candidates for Director.
 Candidates may come to the attention of the NGSR Committee through current Board members, professional search firms, stockholders or other persons.
+As part of the search process for each new director, the NGSR Committee actively seeks out diverse candidates to include in the pool from which director candidates are chosen.
 Identified candidates are evaluated at regular or special meetings of the NGSR Committee and may be considered at any point during the year.
 As described below, the NGSR Committee considers properly submitted stockholder recommendations of candidates for the Board to be included in our proxy statement.
 Following verification of the stockholder status of individuals proposing candidates, recommendations are considered collectively by the NGSR Committee at a regularly scheduled meeting, which is generally the first or second meeting prior to the issuance of the proxy statement for our annual meeting.
 If any materials are provided by a stockholder in connection with the nomination of a Director candidate, such materials are forwarded to the NGSR Committee.
 The NGSR Committee also reviews materials provided by professional search firms and other parties in connection with a nominee who is not proposed by a stockholder.
 In evaluating such nominations, the NGSR Committee seeks to achieve a balance of diverse knowledge, experience and capability on the Board.
 The NGSR Committee evaluates nominees recommended by stockholders using the same criteria it uses to evaluate all other candidates.
-In the case of Mr. Clemmer, a third-party professional search firm identified him as a potential director nominee.
+In the case of Ms. Miscik, a third-party professional search firm identified her as a potential director nominee.

 Director Nominees and Director Nominees’ Experience and Qualifications